wombleton/gitlaw-nz/acts/S/Statistics Act 1975.md

 ## Part 6
 Miscellaneous provisions

-##### 48 Time within which information may be laid
+##### 48 Time for filing charging document

-*   Notwithstanding anything in the [Summary Proceedings Act 1957][98], any information in respect of an offence against this Act may be laid at any time within 12 months from the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][99] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

-    Compare: 1955 No 45 s 35
+    Section 48: replaced, on 1 July 2013, by [section 413][97] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 49 Regulations and Orders in Council